Marioo: Early Career

-Marioo went on to release other successful Bongo Flava singles such as Raha, Inatosha, Asante, For You, Anyinya, Chibonge, Ya Uchungu and many others.
+Marioo went on to release other successful Bongo Flava singles such as "Raha", "Inatosha", "Asante", "For You", "Anyinya", "Chibonge", and "Ya Uchungu".

-In 2020, Marioo released his smash hit Mama Amina, which was an Amapiano song infused with some elements of Bongo Flava.
-The song was marked number 11 on the list of best Tanzanian songs of the decade ranging from 2012-2022.
-His next Amapiano releases such as Dear Ex, Bia Tamu and Lonely have marked his status as the king of Swahili Amapiano.
+In 2020, Marioo released his smash hit "Mama Amina", which was an Amapiano song infused with some elements of Bongo Flava.
+The song was ranked number 11 on the list of best Tanzanian songs of the decade ranging from 2012 to 2022.
+His next Amapiano releases such as "Dear Ex", "Beer Tamu" and "Lonely" have marked his status as the king of Swahili Amapiano.

-In December 2021, Marioo released Mi Amor featuring Jovial from Kenya.
+In December 2021, Marioo released "Mi Amor" featuring Jovial from Kenya.
 The song also became a crossover hit with its visuals becoming the second most watched Tanzanian music video on Youtube in 2022.
 Rolling Stone magazine ranked Marioo number 39 on its 40 Afropop songs of 2022.